olliw42/mLRS-docu/docs/MAVLINK_FOR_OPENTX.md

 ## ArduPilot Setup

+### MAVLink Serial Port

+- SERIALx_BAUD:
+    - 57 for 31 Hz, 50 Hz
+    - 38 for 19 Hz (57 works very well too, only parameter download is slower)
+- SERIALx_PROTOCOL = 2 (important, do not use MAVLink v1!)
+- SERIALx_OPTIONS = 0

+Note: 'x' refers to the serial port of your flight controller used for MAVLink

+### Stream Rates

+In contrast to the other setups, the SRy parameters for the stream rates do not need to be configured here (i.e., can be left at zero).
+The MAVLink for OpenTx firmware requests the required streams itself.

+Only if the settings by the MAVLink for OpenTx firmware should be overruled, the SRy parameters can be configured as described in [CRSF Telemetry and Yaapu Telemetry App: ArduPilot Setup](CRSF.md#ardupilot-setup).

+Note: While the MAVLink for OpenTx radio is a full-fledged GCS in MAVLink terminology, it is not recognized by ArduPilot as its GCS, since the MY_GCS parameter is set by default to MissionPlanner/QGC.
+Accordingly, setting e.g. SERIALx_OPTIONS = 4096 has no effect.

+### CRSF Receiver

-The configuration of the ArduPilot flight controller can follow exactly the description in [CRSF Telemetry and Yaapu Telemetry App: ArduPilot Setup](CRSF.md#ardupilot-setup).
+The configuration of the receiver settings in the ArduPilot flight controller can follow exactly the description in [CRSF Telemetry and Yaapu Telemetry App: ArduPilot Setup](CRSF.md#ardupilot-setup).